larsks/systemd-usb-gadget/README.md

 These files **may** contain any of the following configuration keys:

+- `<func>` -- List of parameters of the function implemented by the gadget.
+Replace the dot with an underscore.
 - `USB_IDVENDOR` -- Vendor ID.
 Defaults to `0x1b6d`, the Linux
   Foundation.
 - `USB_IDPRODUCT` -- Product ID.
 Defaults to `0x0104`, "Multifunction